 - Magnesium – 400 mg per day.
-See our post on Magnesium as a nootropic.
+See my post on Magnesium as a nootropic.

 Iodine is fat-soluble and should be taken with food particularly if you have a sensitive stomach.
 The supporting supplements can be taken at the same time as your Iodine dose.